 The International Classification of Functioning, Disability and Health (ICF) is a framework for describing and organizing information on functioning and disability.
 The ICF is a useful tool in the field of pediatric physical therapy, where we are moving toward treating the whole child.

-In my opinion, participation is the most fun part of the ICF.
+In my opinion, the Participation category is the most fun part of the ICF!
+This is really where we begin to see the whole child, their likes and their interests and well as what they want to do with their skills.
 Participation is using an activity to interact with others or with the environment.
 When the activity is walking, participation is walking on the beach with friends, or walking in the grocery store to help with the shopping.
 Participation is one of the most motivating and satisfying levels of functioning.
 New activities should be put into participation as soon as possible to build motor control.
 These happen in many different environments: Home, friends’ homes, schools, libraries and parks.
 Therapists usually only know about this aspect of functioning by listening closely or by asking questions.
 Therapists can increase participation by being knowledgeable about community activities and resources that match the child’s interests and ability level.

 Participation usually involves one of the F-Domains:

 Wondering about tests and measures that fit into the participation section of the ICF?